AmanAgarwalX/Shared/README.md

 # Shared

-### A React Native app for sharing pictures with people nearby using location and android floating widgets.
+### A one of a kind, unique React Native app for sharing pictures with people nearby using location and android floating widgets.

 #### Backend code can be found at https://github.com/AmanAgarwalX/Shared-API